mongodb/docs/source/includes/mongomirror-required-roles.rst

-- For source clusters a user must have the :authrole:`readAnyDatabase`, the :authrole:`clusterMonitor`, and the :authrole:`backup` roles.
+- For source clusters a user must have the :authrole:`readAnyDatabase`, :authrole:`clusterMonitor`, and :authrole:`backup` roles.

-  To verify that the database user that will run the live migration process has these roles, run the :manual:`db.getUser() </reference/method/db.getUser/>` command on the ``admin`` database.
+  To verify that the database user who will run the live migration process has these roles, run the :manual:`db.getUser() </reference/method/db.getUser/>` command on the ``admin`` database.

   .. code-block:: javascript
-     :emphasize-lines: 9, 13, 17
+     :emphasize-lines: 10, 14, 15

      use admin
      db.getUser("admin")